karkman/Metagenomics2021/Day1/README.md

 QC does not require lot of memory and can be run on the interactive nodes using `sinteractive`.

-# activate the biokit environment and open interactive node
+Activate the biokit environment and open interactive node
 ```
 module load biokit
 sinteractive
 ```

-# Run fastqc
+## Run fastqc

 Run fastqc to the files stored in the RAWDATA folder.
 What does the -o flag refer to?
 ```
 fastqc /scratch/project_2001499/RAWDATA/*fastq.gz -o FASTQC/
 ```

-# Then combine the reports in FASTQC folder with multiqc
+## Then combine the reports in FASTQC folder with multiqc
 ```
 multiqc FASTQC/* -o FASTQC --interactive